AIML-research/AIML-research.github.io/images/slider7001400/readme.md

 Photos for slide

-The ideal dimension is: 700x1400 (width x length) pixels
+The ideal dimension is: 1400 x 700 (or uniform) pixels